Image by Jonny Lindner

 After all, time is the one thing we cannot manufacture.
 We can make more food, more money, more appliances, even more people (hopefully not by manufacturing them), but we have only 24 hours in a day.
 We cannot have 30 hours in a day.
 However, we can choose how we apply those 24 hours that are given to us each and every single day.

 Do we want to spend our 24 hours running around, constantly out of breath (figuratively or literally) because we have so much more to do?
 Or do we want to enjoy the moments those 24 hours bring us...
 After all, we don't know how many more hours we will have on this lovely planet.

 Savoring Each Minute

 It is a bit like being on vacation.
-When you are on vacation, you want to savor each minute, even if (especially if) those minutes are spent doing absolutely nothing except lay back and relax.
-Perhaps we need to look at this life as somewhat of a vacation... in the sense that we are here "visiting" on Planet Earth.
-We don't know for how long we will be here so maybe we should savor each minute of this "visit" on Earth...
+When you are on vacation, you want to savor each minute, even if (especially if) those minutes are spent doing absolutely nothing except laying back and relaxing.
+Perhaps we need to look at our life as somewhat of a vacation... in the sense that we are here "visiting" on Planet Earth.

 Are we so busy we have forgotten to live and to enjoy the fact of simply being alive on this wondrous planet?
 Have we sold our soul in exchange for material comfort?
 Have we traded our enjoyment of life for the promise of future achievements and rewards?